Freeway Ricky Ross: Biography

 In 1996, Ross was sentenced to life imprisonment under the three-strikes law after being convicted for purchasing more than 100 kilograms of cocaine from a federal agent in a sting operation.
 Later that year, a series of articles by journalist Gary Webb in the San Jose Mercury News revealed a connection between one of Ross's cocaine sources, Danilo Blandón, and the CIA as part of the Iran–Contra affair.
 Having learned to read at the age of 28, during his first stint in prison, Ross spent much of his time behind bars studying the law.
 He eventually discovered a legal loophole that would lead to his release.
-Ross's case was brought to a federal court of appeals which found that the three-strikes law had been erroneously applied and reduced his sentence to 20 years.
-He was released from Federal Correctional Institution, Texarkana on September 29, 2009.
+Ross's case was brought to a federal court of appeals which found that the three-strikes law had been erroneously applied and ordered that he be resentenced.
+His sentence was reduced to 20 years; he was released from Federal Correctional Institution, Texarkana on September 29, 2009.

 Ross was arrested in October 2015 on suspicion of possessing cash related to the sales of illegal drugs when police discovered $100,000 in his possession during a traffic stop.
 Ross later alleged that he had been racially profiled and stated that he was carrying a large amount of cash for the purchase of a home.
 Charges were ultimately dropped, and Ross explained he had earned the cash from book sales and speaking fees.